ste163/csharp_heists/README.md

 - enough randomization so no two playthroughs have the same outcome

 ## Known Issues
 - Distorted text if terminal window is not wide enough.
-Maximizing window fixes this.
+Maximizing window fixes this
-- Pressing any key during a heist countdown will skip the heist summary.
+- Pressing any key during a heist countdown will skip heist summary

 ## Setup
 ### Windows